0x1eef/xchan.rb/README.md

 xchan.rb is an easy to use library for InterProcess Communication (IPC).

-xchan.rb implements a channel that can transfer Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
+xchan.rb implements a channel that can send Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
 The implementation uses an unnamed
 <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>,
-serialization, and offers a number of serialization options - the default is [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal).
+serialization, and provides multiple serializers to choose from.
+The default is [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal).

 ## Safety

-xchan.rb aims to ensure a channel is safe from race conditions when used across processes by using a record lock that is implemented on top of fcntl - at any given time, only one process can hold a lock on a channel and other processes must wait until the lock is released.
+xchan.rb aims for a channel to be safe from race conditions when used across processes by using a record lock that is implemented on top of fcntl - at any given time, only one process can hold a lock on a channel and other processes must wait until the lock is released.

 ## Examples